When the Doctors Told Me There Was No Hope

 But I say: Get them up.
 Lift them high.
 Anchor them in Jesus.

 We saw Him move.
 In ways medicine couldn’t explain, in tiny improvements that felt like miracles.
-Also, in strength returning where it had disappeared.
+We saw strength return where it had disappeared.
 In joy rising up in the middle of impossible days.

-And no matter how long the road is, or how uncertain tomorrow looks, we keep walking with hope—not because we ignore reality, but because we know Who holds it.
+And no matter how long the road is, or how uncertain tomorrow looks, we keep walking with hope.
+This is not because we ignore reality, but because we know Who holds it.

 That’s not true.
 There is always hope where God is.